Growth and Development, Ages 1 to 12 Months

-- Be careful about the size of toys he or she plays with.
+- Be careful about the size of toys your baby plays with.

 - Watch out for everyday items that your baby could swallow, such as coins.

-- Be careful as you begin introducing solid foods to your baby around 6 months of age.
+- Be careful as you start to give solid foods to your baby around 6 months of age.
 Help prevent choking on food by not giving your child round, firm foods, such as hot dogs, unless you first completely chop them into very small pieces.